Abyei status referendum: Informal vote

 Between 27 and 29 October 2013 an informal, non-binding vote was held, although unrecognised by either Sudan or South Sudan.
 Only the Ngok Dinka tribe participated, with the Arab Misseriya tribe boycotting, claiming it would not recognise the result.
 The vote followed UN and AU warnings that such a move could inflame tensions.
 As counting took place, the Misseriya vowed to carry out its own such referendum.
 The spokesman for the Abyei Referendum High Committee, Luka Biong, announced that of those who voted, 99.9% supported joining South Sudan; this was then followed by celebrations.

 The head of the African Union, Nkosazana Dlamini-Zuma, said the vote was illegal and its organisers risked sparking a return to war.
 "They pose a threat to peace in the Abyei area, and have the potential to trigger an unprecedented escalation on the ground... with far-reaching consequences for the region as a whole."
 An independent observer, Tim Flatman, said that 63,433 of 64,775 registered voters took part in the referendum and that only 12 voted to be part of Sudan, while there were 362 spoiled ballots.
 Flatman also suggested initial observations suggested a "very transparent process."

+Since 2013

+In 2011 a special United Nations Interim Security Force for Abyei (UNISFA) was installed to prevent violence, and has periodically been extended.
+However in 2024 one of the UN peacekeepers was killed when their base in Agok was attacked.

+As of March 2025 no referendum has been held, and distrust between the Ngok Dinka and the Misseriya remains.